-5. Employee Health Insurance Coverage During Leaves of Absence
+- 5. Employee Health Insurance Coverage During Leaves of Absence - a.

-- a.
 Life Insurance.
 Employees on leave without pay for any reason, including suspension, may continue their health and life insurance coverage for up to six (6) full months.

-Employees choosing to continue their life insurance shall pay all premiums in advance for the first three (3) months of continuance and shall pay further premiums in quarterly payments thereafter no later than the 21st of the last month of each quarter.
-Employees may pay all premiums required for the entire six (6) month leave period in advance.
+Employees choosing to continue their life insurance may do so for up to six (6) months while on leave.
+Premiums must be paid by the end of the month in which the employee had coverage.

+Employees may pay all premiums required for the entire six (6) month leave period in advance of the end of the month.
 In the event an employee who is on leave without pay does not pay premiums in advance, the coverage shall be discontinued.
-Such employees shall be entitled to re-apply upon return to work subject to medical insurability acceptable to the insurance provider. - b.
+Such employees shall be entitled to re-apply upon return to work subject to medical insurability acceptable to the insurance provider.

+b.
 Medical Insurance.
 In accordance with the Federal Consolidated Omnibus Budget Reconciliation Act (COBRA) of 1986 (Pub.
 L. 99-272), employees may also continue their health, dental and/or vision insurance coverage for up to eighteen (18) full months following the month in which the leave commenced.

 In the event an employee who is on leave without pay does not pay medical insurance premiums in advance, the coverage shall be discontinued.
-Such employees shall be entitled to re-enroll in the same health plan enjoyed previous to leave without pay, within 30 days from the date they return to work.
+Such employees shall be entitled to re-enroll in the same health plan enjoyed previous to leave without pay, within thirty (30) days from the date they return to work.
 Effective date of coverage will be the first day of the month following receipt of enrollment forms in Employee Benefits.
 With certain health plans, re-enrollment is contingent upon medical insurability.